manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 - `-e` to batch up documents.
 Useful for faster restoration.
 - `-c` to keep column names.
 Useful for reindexation of a table after changing its schema (e.g., changing field order).

-For a comprehensive list of settings and their thorough descriptions, kindly refer to the [official MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html).
+For a comprehensive list of settings and their thorough descriptions, kindly refer to the official [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) or [MariaDB documentation](https://mariadb.com/kb/en/mariadb-dump/).

 ### Notes

+* To create a dump in replication mode (where the dump includes `insert into <cluster_name>:<table_name>`), use the `cluster` user, for example: `mysqldump -u cluster ...` or `mariadb-dump -u cluster ...`.
+You can change the user name that enables replication mode for `mysqldump` by running `set global cluster_user=new_name`.
-We recommend specifying the `manticore` database explicitly when you plan to back up all databases, rather than using the `--all-databases` option.
+* It's recommended to explicitly specify the `manticore` database when you plan to back up all databases, instead of using the `--all-databases` option.

-Keep in mind that `mysqldump` does not support backing up distributed tables.
-Additionally, it cannot back up tables that contain non-stored fields (consider using `manticore-backup` or the `BACKUP` SQL command).
+* Note that `mysqldump` does not support backing up distributed tables.
+Additionally, it cannot back up tables containing non-stored fields.
+Consider using `manticore-backup` or the `BACKUP` SQL command for these cases.

 <!-- proofread -->